francescacaresse/se_project_spots/README.md

 **Description**

 The project sets the foundation to create a responsive website where users can upload, like and add photos onto their profile.
 This will be possibile from both laptop and mobile devices.
-Video will be provided once the first review is received.

 **File Structure**
 |-- index.html